lokijuhy/data-traffic-control/README.md

 #     query.sql
 ```

-You can also print the contents of a subdirectory:
+You can also print the contents of a subdirectory by navigating to it via the `[]` operators:
 ```python
 dm['data_extracts'].ls(full=True)